squillero/randy/README.md

 > **Notez bien**: Not to be confused with Francis Horsman's *randy* @ [https://pypi.org/project/randy/](https://pypi.org/project/randy/)

-A fiddling wrapper; its main is to allow my EA applications to use a private, separate random generator, guaranteeing the reproducibility of the results — plus a handful of functions I found useful over the years.
+A fiddling wrapper over serious random generators.
+Its main purpose is to allow my EA applications to use a private, separate random generator, guaranteeing the reproducibility of the results; plus a handful of functions I found useful over the years.

 Strength-based functions are straightforwardly based on [truncated normal distributions](https://en.wikipedia.org/wiki/Truncated_normal_distribution), see the SciPy docs on [scipy.stats.truncnorm](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.truncnorm.html).